Sums, Differences and Dilates

 Another useful fact is that the set $F_{k,l}$ is convex.
-This is proved in Section~\ref{S:Feasible Regions}.
+We prove this in Section~\ref{S:Feasible Regions}.

 The first series of results in this paper concerns the size of the dilate set $A+2\cdot A$.
-We present a construction, the {\it Hypercube+Interval construction}, which improves all previous bounds, and is close to the upper bounds in Theorems~\ref{thm:hp1} and~\ref{thm:hp2} of Hanson and Petridis.
-Specifically, this construction shows that graph $(x,y)$ of the piecewise-linear function
+We present a construction, the {\it Hypercube+Interval construction}, which improves all previous bounds, and is close to the above upper bounds of Hanson and Petridis.
+Specifically, this construction shows that the graph of the piecewise-linear function

 is entirely contained in $F_{1,2}$.
-This will allow us to prove a partial converse to Theorem~\ref{thm:hp1}, namely that for any $\epsilon>0$, there exist positive constants $K$ and sets $A$ with $|A+A|\le K|A|$ but $|A+2\cdot A|\ge K^{2-\epsilon}|A|$.
+This will allow us to prove a partial converse to Theorem~\ref{thm:hp1}, namely that for any $\epsilon>0$, there exists a positive constant $K$ and a set $A$ with $|A+A|\le K|A|$ but $|A+2\cdot A|\ge K^{2-\epsilon}|A|$.
 Thus the true bound here is between 2 and 2.95.
 We also give some negative results, showing that neither Sidon Sets, nor subsets of $\{0,1\}^d\subset\Z^d$, can give rise to feasible points outside the regions already proved feasible.
 Finally, we give a lower bound for the region $F_{1,2}$, which is an easy consequence of Pl\"unnecke's inequality.
 All these bounds and constructions are illustrated in Figure~\ref{fig:feas}.